If you have Medical Assistance or MinnesotaCare, your health insurance needs to be renewed annually. Visit Renew My Coverage for more information.

 Benton County Human Services

-Apply for county programs that help pay for food
+Apply for county programs that serve people with disabilities

 Check specific program guidelines for requirements.

 - Apply for Waiver Programs Accepts applications for Medical Assistance/Medicaid waiver programs

 - Child and Teen Checkups Coordinators connect individuals to well-child care and screenings for eligible newborns, children and young adults

 - Child Foster Care (CFC) Licensing The local county office that oversees licenses for child foster care.
 Foster care is a temporary safe family home for children who have been placed by a court order or a voluntary placement agreement.